SpartzOSS/selenium-elements-cli-app/README.md

 more substantial.
 With this program you can evaluate paths without having issues with exceptions being thrown.
 Will keep driver alive until you are done using it.

-Once an element or mutliple elements have been found, the CLI app will tell you how many it has found and then you can run operations against each element.
+Once an element or multiple elements have been found, the CLI app will tell you how many it has found and then you can run operations against each element.

 Installation: